Aayush01055/AayushShah-30Days-of-Javascript-by-Scalar/README.md

-# 30 Days of Javascript by x Scalar Topics Codes
+# 30 Days of Javascript x Scalar Topics Codes
 ### By Aayush Shah